nilearn/nilearn/nilearn/datasets/description/basc_multiscale_2015.rst

     :'description': a markdown (text) description of the release.
     :'scale007', 'scale012', 'scale020', 'scale036', 'scale064', 'scale122', 'scale197', 'scale325', 'scale444':
         brain_parcellation_cambridge_basc_multiscale_(sym,asym)_scale(NNN).nii.gz:
-        a 3D volume .nii format at 3 mm isotropic resolution, in the MNI non-linear 2009a space (https://www.bic.mni.mcgill.ca/ServicesAtlases/ICBM152NLin2009).
+        a 3D volume .nii format at 3 mm isotropic resolution, in the :term:`MNI` non-linear 2009a space (https://www.bic.mni.mcgill.ca/ServicesAtlases/ICBM152NLin2009).
         Region number I is filled with Is (background is filled with 0s).

 Note that two versions of the template are available, ending with either nii_sym or nii_asym.
-The asym flavor contains brain images that have been registered in the asymmetric version of the MNI brain template (reflecting that the brain is asymmetric), while with the sym flavor they have been registered in the symmetric version of the MNI template.
+The asym flavor contains brain images that have been registered in the asymmetric version of the :term:`MNI` brain template (reflecting that the brain is asymmetric), while with the sym flavor they have been registered in the symmetric version of the :term:`MNI` template.
 The symmetric template has been forced to be symmetric anatomically, and is therefore ideally suited to study homotopic functional connections in fMRI: finding homotopic regions simply consists of flipping the x-axis of the template.